 Now that you know that you need a passport for the Bahamas, continue reading for more information on the country, with KAYAK’s comprehensive Bahamas travel guide.

-The foregoing article was last updated on the 20th of February 2025.
+The foregoing article was last updated in January 2026.
 It does not contain legal advice and is for informational purposes only.
 KAYAK does not guarantee, and accepts no legal liability arising from or connected to, the accuracy, reliability, currency or completeness of any of the information contained in this article and/or any of the content linked to within it.
 Always check the official government website of your departure and arrival destinations prior to travel for up-to-date information.

 Sources: